ketamethane/tp/docs/UserGuide.md

 <strong>Q: What is the difference between using the `exit` command and the cross button at the top right hand of the
 application?</strong><br>
-<strong>A</strong>: Both does the same job!
+<strong>A</strong>: Both do the same job!
 The cross button is for your convenience if you feel typing `exit` is too
 troublesome!

    <br>